- At Night

 Accademia Gallery of Florence

 Michaelangelo's "David" stands in the center of the Tribune and rightfully so.
-Classical music lovers will also enjoy the exhibit at the Accademia's Museum of Musical Instruments.
+Classical music lovers will also enjoy the exhibit at the Accademia Gallery's Museum of Musical Instruments.

-A replica of "David" at the entrance of the city hall indicates his original position here until 1873.
+A replica of "David" at the entrance of the Palazzo Vecchio indicates his original position here until 1873.
 The renowned Hall of Five Hundred is a part of the building's museum section.

 Piazza della Signoria

 Piazza della Signoria has plenty of statuary, with the gallery of the Loggia dei Lanzi, the equestrian statue of Cosimo I and the Fountain of Neptune, who slightly resembles Cosimo.

 Known as il Duomo, the view from the Gothic cathedral's iconic, red-brick dome offers a sweeping panorama over waves of the city's terracotta rooftops amid rolling, Tuscan hills.

 Dedicated to the city's patron saint, John the Baptist, Florence Baptistry in white and green Prato marble boasts an inner dome with lavish, golden mosaics.

 It may appear ordinary from the outside, but it's the grandeur within that makes the Church of Santa Maria Novella well worth the visit.
 Its cloister also provides some moments of serenity.

 Pastel-colored apartments upon shops selling art, jewelry, and souvenirs line the city's oldest and most unique bridge Ponte Vecchio over the Arno River.
 It's picture-perfect day and night.